Super 8 Hitting System Reviews

 I purchased your Super 8 Hitting System just after my 9 year old son Caleb’s season began earlier this summer.
+I wanted to share my review of your Super 8 Hitting System.
 My son was a big fan of trying to copy the hitting stances and styles of his favorite major league players.
 My least favorite style he took on was the swing that Alfonso Soriano has when he strikes out on that low and away slider.
 He looks awful with that swing and my son adopted and used this swing everytime he swung at a pitch.
 It’s been difficult breaking him of these bad habbits.
 Just prior to purchasing your program, he had a typical swing with his back elbow held high, hands far away from his body, and with barrel of the bat located behind him near his back.
 It caused him to not get around on the ball early enough where he often found himself either fouling the ball of to the right side, (he bats right handed), or missing the ball altogether regardless of the speed of the pitch.

 Enter the Super 8 Hitting System: